');

 What is the population of Broad Creek, NC?

-The population of Broad Creek, NC is 1,963 according to the latest Census data.
+The population of Broad Creek, NC is 1,963 according to the latest US Census Bureau American Community Survey estimates.
+This makes it a small town in North Carolina.

 What is the median household income in Broad Creek?